ElongatedYeet/TerminalGraphics/README.md

 Edit the main.cpp file to program in your own animations.
 Not the best system, but this is in really early testing stages.
 If you want to fix something, go fix it.
 If you dont want fix something, that's ok as well.

+It will build and run on Linux, maybe work on Windows (I tested an older version and it worked).